Action of the mapping class group on character varieties and Higgs bundles: Moduli space of representations and the mapping class group

 for $g \in G$, $\rho \in \Hom(\pi_1(S),G)$ and $\gamma\in \pi_1(S)$.
 If we restrict the action to the subspace $\Hom^+(\pi_1(S),g)$ consisting of reductive representations, the orbit space is Hausdorff.
 By a {\bf reductive representation} we mean one that, composed with the adjoint representation in the Lie algebra of $G$, decomposes as a sum of irreducible representations.
 If $G$ is algebraic this is equivalent to the Zariski closure of the image of $\pi_1(S)$ in $G$ being a reductive group.
 (When $G$ is compact every representation is reductive).
 The {\bf moduli space of representations} or {\bf character variety} of $\pi_1(S)$ in $G$ is defined to be the orbit space

-It has the structure of an analytic variety (see e.g.~\cite{goldman}) which is algebraic if $G$ is algebraic and is real if $G$ is real or complex if $G$ is complex.
-If $G$ is complex then $\calR(S, G)$ is the GIT quotient
+It has the structure of an analytic variety (see e.g.~\cite{goldman}) which is algebraic if $G$ is algebraic (see e.g.~ \cite{richardson}) and is real if $G$ is real or complex if $G$ is complex.
+If $G$ is complex then $\calR(S,G)$ can also be expressed as the GIT quotient

 Let $\rho:\pi_1(S)\to G$ be a representation of $\pi_1(S)$ in $G$.
 Let $Z_G(\rho)$ be the centralizer in $G$ of $\rho(\pi_1(S))$.
 We say that $\rho$ is {\bf irreducible} if and only if it is reductive and $Z_G(\rho)=Z(G)$, where $Z(G)$ is the centre of $G$.